 Smoking is indeed recognized as a significant risk factor for headaches.
 In our study, 11(2.2%) people marked positively smoking as the reason for substantial improvement in their headaches, which is in disagreement with the various studies.
-According to a national survey conducted in the UK, a significant number of people who frequently complain of headaches are active smokers or ex-smokers, as well as a study conducted in Norway, found that heavy smokers under the age of 40 have a higher prevalence of headaches compared to nonsmokers20 In contrast, another study by Roslan MZ 202030 regarding the association between smoking and headache revealed a non-significant (p-value of 0.624) relationship between the number of cigarettes smoked per day and headache intensity among the 2016 batch of students in the Faculty of Medicine at Universitas Sumatera Utara.
+According to a national survey conducted in the UK, a significant number of people who frequently complain of headaches are active smokers or ex-smokers, as well as a study conducted in Norway found that heavy smokers under the age of 40 have a higher prevalence of headaches compared to nonsmokers29, while another study by Roslan MZ 202030 regarding the association between smoking per day and headache, revealed a non-significant (p-value of 0.624) relationship between the number of cigarettes smoked per day and headache intensity among the 2016 batch of Faculty of Medicine students at Universitas Sumatera Utara.